min-uuu/GoldenRabbit-BTT/README.md

 ### __Option strip__
 ![option](https://i.imgur.com/IhXKAmy.png)
 There are the __Coustom app keys, Window sizers__
-* You can coustmize the 'coustom app keys' as your favorite.
+* You can coustmize the 'coustom app keys' as your favor.